 The countries were chosen based on several criteria.
 First, we made an effort to control for obvious confounders.
-We chose countries with large, sophisticated economies where energy supply problems could not be resolved through a simple policy choice, such as the construction of several nuclear power plants.
-We also avoided countries with significant domestic oil production during the price shocks-Australia, Canada, and the United States-which could partially substitute for the loss of foreign oil supplies (although we do not find evidence for this in the quantitative analysis).
+We chose countries with large, sophisticated economies where energy supply problems could not be resolved through a simple choice, such as the construction of a few nuclear power plants.
+We also avoided countries with significant domestic oil production during the price shocks-Australia, Canada, and the United States-which could partially substitute for the loss of foreign oil supplies (although we did not find evidence that domestic oil production affected policy outcomes in the quantitative analysis).
 In the case of the UK, North Sea oil was discovered in the late 1960s, but production did not begin until 1975.